 Mastering Summer ’17

-I was talking to some of my friends from the community at a DUG the other day and was surprised to hear that they were simply skimming through the release notes "because they're getting too big these days".
+I was talking to one of my friends from the community at a Dev Group the other day and was surprised to hear that they were simply skimming through the release notes "because they're getting too big these days".
 I argued that as a professional there's no magic, you do need to learn what's new if you want to use the cool new features.
 It may be that we need to start specialising ourselves as a consultant, but there's no doubt that we need to stay current.

 So, in this spirit, I'm trying to ease the transition to the new release by bringing in this one post all the resources that will make it easier for you to digest the “Summer ’17” release notes.